daizh/latin-extension/README.md

-# latin-extension
+# Verbatim
-chrome extension for learning Latin
+chrome extension for translate Latin word by word